Redocly/redocly-cli/CONTRIBUTING.md

 ### Unit tests

+Run unit tests with this command: `npm run test`.

 Unit tests in the **cli** package are sensitive to top-level configuration file (**redocly.yaml**).

+To run a specific test, use this command: `npm run unit -- -t 'Test name'`.
+To update snapshots, run `npm run unit -- -u`.

 To get coverage per package run `npm run coverage:cli` or `npm run coverage:core`.

 ### E2E tests

+Run e2e tests with this command: `npm run e2e`.

 E2E tests are sensitive to any additional output (like `console.log`) in the source code.

+To update snapshots, run `npm run e2e -- -u`.

+If you made any changes, make sure to compile the code before running the tests.

 ## Project structure